RishiAravind2004/SMTP-Mailer/README.md

 # SMPT-Mailer
-An way to send automated mail to person using different program languages!
+An way to send automated mail to person using python language!

 # How to get Gmail App Password?